 FSMA (Food Safety Monitoring Act) is a U.S food safety law signed in 2011 that focuses on preventing serious adverse health consequences by establishing a proactive and risk-based approach in food safety.
 FSMA is mandated by the FDA, which has also provided 7 major rules for food companies to follow in compliance with FSMA.

-7 Major Rules for FSMA Compliance
+- 7 rules for FSMA compliance;